 Property in Sydney & Where to Live in Sydney

 The median house price in Sydney is over 12 times the annual median household income.
 When you consider that many mortgage lenders will only let you borrow up to four or five times your annual salary (in the UK at least), that kind of puts it into perspective.
-Prices do vary across the city though; there’s a decent suburb profile here to check the average prices of different Sydney suburbs.
+Prices do vary across the city though.

 In terms of what types of property Sydney offers, there is a huge variety available, including modern and older apartments, terraced houses with balconies, large period homes from the Federation era and enormous new-build homes.
 Swimming pools aren’t obligatory but quite a few homes have them, particularly in the wealthier suburbs.